-Formation of Driveways and Hardstandings
+Formation of Driveways and hardstandings

 The formation of vehicular accesses (in some instances more than one) for the purpose of providing off-street parking in front garden areas has detracted from the rhythm of the street through the removal of boundary walls.
-Some of the houses have had the finials removed, many of the quarrie tile and terrazzo pathways have been removed which may have been necessary due to subsidence.

-Front gardens and Boundaries
+Front gardens and boundaries

 Many front gardens in the area have been hard surfaced to provide car parking on the frontage.
 In some instances this has involved the removal of front boundary walls/hedges, and where boundary walls are replaced they are often inappropriate design and materials.
-In some instances, whole front gardens have been hard surfaced to provide off-street parking.
-The parking of cars on front hardstandings can be considered detrimental to the appearance of the property and the character of the Conservation Area.
-In many cases, front plot enclosures do not reflect the original scale and designs of front boundaries.
-Many of the front boundary walls are not original.
+In some instances, whole front gardens of houses have been hard surfaced to provide off-street parking.
+The parking of cars on front hardstanding can be unsightly and harmful to the appearance of the property and the character of the Conservation Area.
+Although there are a number of different treatments to front boundaries, they are all part of the character of the area.
+In many cases, front plot enclosures do not reflect the original scale and designs of front boundaries

-6.7 Capacity for Change
+6.7 Capacity for Change.

 The Conservation area is under pressure from insidious small scale change through erosion of building detail.
-The residential nature of the area means that the restrictions of the planning act and the General Permitted Development Order and the Article 4 Direction since was applied in 1994 have prevented radical change in terms of land use and intensification.
+The residential nature of the area means that the restrictions of the Planning Act and the GDPO will prevent radical change in terms of land use and intensification.